A guardian of a minor’s estate is a person appointed by the Court to handle the assets of a minor and to safeguard them until the minor becomes 18.

 Other possibilities depend on the facts of the situation.
 Consult an attorney for advice.

 Bond protects the assets of the minor.
 A guardian of a minor must be bonded in the amount of the assets that the guardian will be holding plus one year’s worth of income from those assets.
 If the guardian misappropriates the assets, the bonding company will reimburse the estate of the minor in the amount that was mishandled up to the value of the bond.
-The Court is not likely to appoint anyone who cannot obtain bond as a guardian.
+Superior Court is not likely to appoint anyone who cannot obtain bond as a guardian.

 No, the Judge to whom a report is forwarded cannot be selected by anyone.
 Each Report of Guardian will be forwarded to the Judge assigned to that particular ward’s intervention case.